Olivia Mathias

 Olivia Mathias (born 12 October 1998) is a Welsh professional triathlete.
 She competed at the 2022 Commonwealth Games, in Mixed relay, winning a silver medal.

-She competed at the 2018 Commonwealth Games, and 2019 World Triathlon U23 World Championships.
+She competed at the 2018 Commonwealth Games.
+In August 2019, she won silver in the women's U23 race at the Triathlon World Championships in Lausanne, Switzerland.

 She competed at the 2022 Europe Triathlon Cup Kitzbühel, winning a gold medal.